ner216/linux_scripts/README.md

 # Linux Scripts For Simple Tasks
-### I created these scripts to assist my command line workflow.
+### I created these scripts to assist my command-line workflow.

 ## Getting Started
 The `/src/` directory in the repository contains the command scripts.
 Each